seiyaku

 The current National Guard (Latvijas Zemessardze), established in August 1991, is a volunteer military force, part of the Latvian army and a regular force reserve.
 Their insignia includes a version of the same cross where the limbs of the cross are so broad that the entire symbol becomes a voided form of saltire.

-Two other civic flags also incorporate the design: those of the Russian Republics of Mordovia and Udmurtia
+Two other civic flags also incorporate the design: those of the Russian Federation Republics of Mordovia and Udmurtia

 Udmurtian flag